-Offering direct access to the sandy beach, this air-conditioned room has a TV LCD with satellite channels, sliding doors with insect screens, orthopaedic mattresses and pillows and a fridge.
+Offering direct access to the sandy beach, this air-conditioned room has a TV LCD , sliding doors with insect screens, orthopaedic mattresses and pillows and a fridge.
 Featuring views to the well-tended garden from its shaded balcony, it comes with free Wi-Fi,a hair dryer and a bathroom with shower.
 It offers sea and garden views.
 Guests are offered free sun loungers and umbrella.

 Food delivery is possible upon request .
 Guests may enjoy their meal on the beach, the garden or the privacy of their room.
 Daily cleaning is provided and private parking is available.

 AKROGIALI, is one of the cheapest apartments to rent in the area, where all essential comforts are offered.

 Facilities include, a parking lot, sixteen (16) fully furnished twin and three-bed rooms, fully equipped with air-condition, a fridge, Tv-Set, Wifi-Internet throughout the hotel as well as on the beach and sliding screens all overlooking the Evian Gulf.
 The rooms are being cleaned every day.
 Pets are not allowed.
 Our family-friendly garden couldn't be less than the indispensable part of our complex, where you can sit and relax, enjoying the sandy beach and the blue of the sea, feeling carefree and worriless.
 We also have a fully equipped common kitchen where you can make breakfast.
 We take your taxi transfer from / to the airport on your own charge.
 Guests who would like to use this service are kindly requested to contact the property before arrival.